Skip to main content

 Age affects the outcomes of fertility treatments like IVF, IUI, and egg freezing.
 By the time a woman reaches 40, the chances of a successful IVF cycle drop to 10 to 20% and 5% by 42.

-Tips to Preserve Fertility
+Tips to Reduce Pain During Fertility Treatments

 Conclusion